vinodkd/guts/src/book/01_size.md

 Now that we have a way to measure code size, its seems only right to give it a name so we can treat size with some specificity.
 Of course, this is a relative measure, so it always has to be qualified with "... in base b" or "... with respect to base b"; and it has to be prefixed with the dimension of the size - whether it is linear or square or higher; but it still needs a name.

 As we went through the rabbit hole discussion, I didn't mention it, but the one true asymptotic machine in CS lore is the Turning Machine - that primordial representation of a computer.
+L\* could well be the Turing machine - not just in spirit but also in the fact that its operations are black boxes just as the states in a Turing machine.

 So what better name for code size than __Turing__?
 I give you therefore:

 > __Turing__: the unit for size of code.
 It is dimensional and relative to a base.
-> Symbol: T|b
+> Symbol: `T | b`
 >         where b is a language that is used as the foundation

-Acceptable usage of the unit in written text to describe code with linear size 15 with Java as base would be: `15T|Java` or `15T in Java` or `15 Java turings`.
+Here's an example of an acceptable way to use the Turing in written text: to describe code with linear size 15 with Java as the base you would write: `15T | Java` or `15T in Java` or `15 Java turings`.

 Tying up some loose ends in the brave new world of Turing-sized code
 --------------------------------------------------------------------

+### We didnt size anything other than the `IF` and the `LOOP`.
+How do you know they're all sum-of-parts?

+True; we didnt.
+However, it's not without accident that those are the two operations that require special treatment.
+As depicted in the SSI section, those are the two constructs that change the flow of code from linear to non-linear.
+More precisely, any construct that uses a `goto` of some sort would have to be treated as special.
+The `if` and the `loop` are the next level of abstraction that are universal enough that if we size them up, we can then treat any other construct using them as regular code blocks.

 ### Comparing code across languages